 - Pre-digital [metal or wood letterpress, photo-lettering, transfer-type] tradename(s).

 - Year of introduction, name and nationality of the original designer and/or design owner plus extensive footnotes and appendices.

 - Scholars.
 The THP series is intended primarily as a textbook/reference resource for graphic design educators and professionals, art historians, letterpress societies, etc.

 - Collectors.
 There is significant interest in digital revivals of the period investigated.
 The THP series identifies these fonts and their histories.

 - General Public.
 Gift-worthy “coffee-table picture books” for font fanciers.

-- Volumes are organized first by chronological period; for example, Volume 1: Quintessential Victorian Faces.
+Volumes of about 50 pages are organized primarily by chronological period; for example, Volume 1: Quintessential Victorian Faces.
 In cases of less “dated” fonts, by style: scripts, stylized romans, etc.

-- Two-page specimen spreads are organized into chapters introduced by interpretative narrative (world-history context, style-category traits, etc.).
+- Two-page specimen spreads are organized into chapters introduced by interpretative narrative.

 - Each specimen spread presents six to ten fonts, and each volume presents about 50 spreads including chapter introductions.